mattmilburn/strapi-plugin-menus/README.md

 ```

 ### `layouts`
-Provide form layout configuration for custom fields.
+Provide form layout configuration for custom attributes.
 The example below is quite simple.
 See the [Extending section](#extending) for more details on how to use this feature.

 #### Example